SforAiDl/genrl/docs/source/usage/tutorials/Deep/Dueling_DQN.rst

     :lines: 91-104
     :lineno-start: 91

-The transitions are later sampled from the replay buffer for updating the network
+The transitions are later sampled in batches from the replay buffer for updating the network

 Update the Q Network
 --------------------